lukehornerlong/Accenture/UniversityCoding/README.md

 # University Projects 📚💻

-This repository contains coding projects from various modules completed during my university studies.
+This repository currently contains coding projects from various modules completed during my university studies within my first and second years.
 Each folder corresponds to a different module, and includes assignments and coursework.